tayxtxtx/mn-ire/README.md

 # MakeNashville Booking System

-A full-stack resource reservation platform for a 12,000 sq ft makerspace.
+A resource reservation platform for makerspace.
 Members book equipment, check in on arrival, and a no-show timer automatically releases unused slots.
 Staff get an admin console, and a TV-friendly status screen shows live facility state.

 ---